G00411367/funddata-assessment/README.md

 ## Running Jupyter notebook

-- Go to NormalDistribution.ipynb in repository
+- Go to normal-distribution.ipynb in repository
 - Clone the repository to local machine
 - Open command line on the local machine or Cmder for Windows
 - Navigate to the apropiate directory containg the cloned repository
 - Type jupyter notebook to initiate the Jupyter web browser
-- Open the file NormalDistribution.ipynb
+- Open the file normal-distribution.ipynb

 ## License